FlavScents AInsights Entry for Isobutyric Acid (CAS: 79-31-2)

 9. Confidence & Data Quality Notes

-Data on isobutyric acid is well-established, with comprehensive sensory and regulatory information available.
-Industry practices are documented, though some regional regulatory nuances may require further clarification.
-Known data gaps include specific ADI values and detailed dermal sensitization thresholds.
+The data on isobutyric acid is well-established, with comprehensive sensory and regulatory information available.
+Industry practices are well-documented, though some variability exists in natural occurrence data due to differences in source materials.

 Citation hooks: FlavScents